niclaslind/niclaslind/README.md

 ### Hi there 👋

 Code enthusiast by heart, especially interested in low-level programming languages.
-Usually working in embedded environments, but also doing some backend and android development.
+Usually working in embedded environments, but also happy to do some backend and android development.

 Recently, I also have found an interest in solving code challenges.

-Langueages I preffer:
+Languages I prefer:
   * C++
   * Rust
   * Go